geontackee/Vanilla-Python-ML/README.md

 # Vanilla-Python-ML
-Importing Weights from Tensorflow Model and running it on Vanilla Python Modified Alejandro Escontrela's Numpy-CNN repo to support weights from TensorFlow Modified and Written by Geon Tack Lee
+Importing Weights from Tensorflow Model and running it on Vanilla Python.
+Modified Alejandro Escontrela's Numpy-CNN repo to support weights from TensorFlow.
+Modified and Written by Geon Tack Lee.
+No training supported.
-No training supported
 Supports exporting of images after each convolution layer

 # How to run:
 1. Run CNN_Train and retrieve a pkl file with the trained TensorFlow model weights.